phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 - a lot of manual work
 - hard to generalize

-semi-automatic approaches, e.g.
+semi-automatic approaches, e.g. Morency (2010)

 - hand-picked features such as binary pause regions and different speech slopes
 - train Hidden Markov Models to predict BCs from that

-(Morency 2010)

-# BC Prediction
+# NN-based approach

 ## Dataset